First impressions matter. What do you want your new employees to think about your organization when they walk through the door?

 Another recommendation?
 Make your onboarding period longer than a few days.
 Although “onboarding” can span different lengths of time depending on roles and organizations, the first 90 days of an employee’s tenure are generally considered a “ramp-up” period.

 Throughout this ramp-up period, there are a number of onboarding best practices that employers should know and implement, including pre-boarding, early introductions, and buddy systems.
+There are also onboarding tools you can leverage to streamline the process even further.

 Pre-boarding starts after a candidate accepts your job offer and before they start their first day.
 During the pre-boarding period, you can share background information about your company and communicate logistics so your new hires know exactly where and when to show up on their first day.
 By keeping open lines of communication during this period, you can assuage any concerns that new hires might have.